-There are plenty of options for software to help project management, depending on your needs.
+There are plenty of software options to help manage projects, depending on your needs.
 For example, more laid-back, lightweight platforms like Trello are perfect for creating to-do lists and assigning people to tasks.
 You can also set up due dates for each assignment.
 When an assignment is finished, just drag and drop the task to the "Completed" section.

-You can also choose to use more robust platforms such as Asana and Basecamp.
+You can also choose to use more robust platforms such as Asana, Basecamp, or Wrike.
 Many businesses use these platforms for managing projects and tasks.
 You're able to create multiple projects, set up weekly tasks, and assign them.
 You also receive notifications as assignments are completed.

 Many of these tools also come with the ability to leave comments and chat.
 For example, on Basecamp, a feature called Campfire allows everyone assigned to a project to chat about the tasks at hand.
 Conversations are saved so you can easily refer back to important details that were discussed.

 As you're thinking about how to work remotely with your team, you'll want to make your project management and collaboration flow as smoothly as possible.
 Document sharing tools help keep the flow of information between collaborators open.

 Of these, Google Docs tends to be one of the most popular tools, because you're able to write and edit documents online in real-time.
 Two or more people can review and revise a single document together.
 Changes are saved immediately to maintain version control.
 There's a comment feature for editors and project managers to make suggestions and request edits, and the track changes feature is another plus for remote collaborative teams.

 You might also like: 12 Free Tools for Remote Developers and Designers.

 2. Set up communication systems for remote collaboration